 Odds: The odds of winning depend on the number of eligible entries received.

 Winner Selection and Notification: Winner will be selected by a random drawing under the supervision of Ukrop’s Homestyle Foods.
 The winner will be notified by private Instagram message within five (5) days following selection of Winner.
 Ukrop’s Homestyle Foods shall have no liability for Winner’s failure to receive notices due to spam, junk e-mail or other security settings or for Winner’s provision of incorrect or otherwise non-functioning contact information.
 If Winner cannot be contacted, is ineligible, fails to claim the prize within 5 days from the time award notification was sent, or fails to timely return a completed and executed declaration and release as required, the prize may be forfeited, and an alternate Winner selected.
 Receipt by the Winner of the prize offered in this Campaign is conditioned upon compliance with any and all federal, state, and local laws and regulations.
-ANY VIOLATION OF THESE OFFICIAL RULES BY WINNER (AT Ukrop’s Homestyle Foods SOLE DISCRETION) WILL RESULT IN WINNER’S DISQUALIFICATION AS WINNER OF THE CAMPAIGN, AND ALL PRIVILEGES AS WINNER WILL BE IMMEDIATELY TERMINATED.
+ANY VIOLATION OF THESE OFFICIAL RULES BY WINNER (AT Ukrop’s Homestyle Foods’ SOLE DISCRETION) WILL RESULT IN WINNER’S DISQUALIFICATION AS WINNER OF THE CAMPAIGN, AND ALL PRIVILEGES AS WINNER WILL BE IMMEDIATELY TERMINATED.

 Rights Granted by You: By entering this contest, You understand and agree that Ukrop’s Homestyle Foods, anyone acting on behalf of Ukrop’s Homestyle Foods, and Ukrop’s Homestyle Foods licensees, successors, and assigns, shall have the right, where permitted by law, to print, publish, broadcast, distribute, and use in any media now known or hereafter developed, in perpetuity and throughout the World, without limitation, your entry, name, portrait, picture, voice, likeness, image, statements about the Campaign, and biographical information for news, publicity, information, trade, advertising, public relations, and promotional purposes. without any further compensation, notice, review, or consent.

-By entering this content, You represent and warrant that your entry is an original work of authorship and does not violate any third party’s proprietary or intellectual property rights.
+By entering this contest, You represent and warrant that your entry is an original work of authorship and does not violate any third party’s proprietary or intellectual property rights.
 If your entry infringes upon the intellectual property right of another, You will be disqualified at the sole discretion of Ukrop’s Homestyle Foods.
 If the content of your entry is claimed to constitute infringement of any proprietary or intellectual proprietary rights of any third party, You shall, at your sole expense, defend or settle against such claims.
 You shall indemnify, defend, and hold harmless Ukrop’s Homestyle Foods from and against any suit, proceeding, claims, liability, loss, damage, costs or expense, which Ukrop’s Homestyle Foods may incur, suffer, or be required to pay arising out of such infringement or suspected infringement of any third party’s right.